1. What was your very first job?

 3. How did you discover that the creative world was right for you?
 Was there a time in your life that you credit to this discovery?
-What was there train of events that brought you to where you are today?
+Was there a train of events that brought you where you are today?

 4. In your constantly growing and expanding industry, how do you find inspiration to keep your work fresh, innovative and relevant?

-6. Which creative disciplines do you commission most, and are most interested in seeing more of and why? (ie photo, film, social, experiential, vr, etc)
+6. Which creative disciplines do you commission most, and are most interested in seeing more of and why?
+Which of these disciplines are you most interested in seeing at CONNECTIONS? (ie photo, film, production, social, experiential, vr, cgi, animation etc)